kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 ### Fedora 33

-> **WARNING:** kanidm currently has no support for SELinux policy - this may mean you need to
+> **WARNING:** Kanidm currently has no support for SELinux policy - this may mean you need to
 > run the daemon with permissive mode for the unconfined_service_t daemon type.
 To do this run:
 > `semanage permissive -a unconfined_service_t`.
 To undo this run `semanage permissive -d unconfined_service_t`.
 >